JWALL000/Microsoft-Sentinel-Project-/README.md

 ![Microsoft Sentinel Project13](https://github.com/JWALL000/Microsoft-Sentinel-Project-/blob/main/Sentinel%20Project%20for%20GitHub/Step%2015%20-%20Using%20the%20two%20file%20templates%20to%20poplulate%20the%20Geolocations%20in%20our%20watchlist.PNG)

 # Step 13
 Now it was time to upload some .json code into the workbook.
-This code would build out our attack map and included all known IPs of every region - this makes it possible to indenitfy what countries and regions the attackers are from.
+This code would build out our attack map and included all known IPs of every region - this makes it possible to identify what countries and regions the attackers are from.

 ![Microsoft Sentinel Project15](https://github.com/JWALL000/Microsoft-Sentinel-Project-/blob/main/Sentinel%20Project%20for%20GitHub/Step%2017%20-%20New%20workbook%20edited.PNG)

 # Step 14
 After that it was time to wait and see how well our map would work.
-After some time I started seeing IP addresses orginate from Romania trying to sign in to our PC.
+After some time I started seeing IP addresses originating from Romania trying to sign in to our PC.
 This was the first time seeing the map work and I was very impressed.

 ![Microsoft Sentinel Project16](https://github.com/JWALL000/Microsoft-Sentinel-Project-/blob/main/Sentinel%20Project%20for%20GitHub/Step%2019%20-%20Created%20attack%20map.PNG)

-I then played around with the settings in our attack map and could configure settings to our personal prefences.
+I then played around with the settings in our attack map and could configure settings to our personal preferences.

 ![Microsoft Sentinel Project17](https://github.com/JWALL000/Microsoft-Sentinel-Project-/blob/main/Sentinel%20Project%20for%20GitHub/Step%2020%20-%20Looking%20at%20settings%20in%20attack%20map.PNG)

 ## Conclusion
 I highly enjoyed this lab as it gave me great insight into how fast threat actors work in real life when they try to exploit a potential vulnerability.
-And using Sentinel as our SIEM gave me some valuable experience with Sentinel and how the Azure environment works at a basic level and lastly, I enjoyed using the attack map to see where our attackers IPs were orginating from.
+And using Sentinel as our SIEM gave me some valuable experience with Sentinel and how the Azure environment works at a basic level and lastly, I enjoyed using the attack map to see where our attackers IPs were originating from.

 Thanks for viewing my project - Hopefully this was as interesting to you as it was to me.